09-cybersecurity-for-long-term-care-providers

 What Is Cybersecurity and Why Is It Important?

 Think of it like a moat and castle for your long-term care organization’s online information.
-Anything employees input into a computer — from medical charting to payment processing to clients’ personal information — can be the target of a cyber attack in the healthcare industry.
+Anything employees enter into a computer can be the target of a cyber attack in the healthcare industry.
+Here are some examples of sensitive information hackers can find in healthcare databases:

 Cybersecurity is imperative in today’s digital age to prevent these kinds of attacks.
-Not only do these comprehensive measures protect the day-to-day operations of a business, but they achieve many other technological and public relations essentials:
+Taking comprehensive measures and implementing best practices protects your day-to-day operations and achieves other technological and public relations essentials:

-• Ensure your organization’s data and security is compliant with government regulations
+• Ensure your organization’s data and security are compliant with government regulations.

-On top of providing an enhanced quality of life and the utmost autonomy for clients and their families, long-term care organizations need to be as trustworthy and transparent as possible — not only in the way they conduct healthcare operations but also the back-office or behind-the-scenes processes that help the organization run in the first place.
+On top of providing an enhanced quality of life and the utmost autonomy for clients and their families, long-term care organizations need to be as trustworthy and transparent as possible.
+That need applies both to the way they conduct healthcare operations and the back-office or behind-the-scenes processes that help the organization run in the first place.

 • Supports HIPAA mandates and regulatory measures with which you must already comply